brunokoga/Montevideo/monsters_dir/vampire.md

 **Hit Dice** : Change all racial Hit Dice to d8s.
 Class Hit Dice are unaffected.
 As undead, vampires use their Charisma modifier to determine bonus hit points (instead of Constitution).

-**Defensive Abilities** : A vampire gains [channel resistance](universalMonsterRules#_channel-resistance +4, DR 10/magic and silver, and resistance to cold 10 and electricity 10, in addition to all of the defensive abilities granted by the undead type.
+**Defensive Abilities** : A vampire gains [channel resistance](universalMonsterRules#_channel-resistance) +4, DR 10/magic and silver, and resistance to cold 10 and electricity 10, in addition to all of the defensive abilities granted by the undead type.
 A vampire also gains [fast healing](universalMonsterRules#_fast-healing) 5.
 If reduced to 0 hit points in combat, a vampire assumes gaseous form (see below) and attempts to escape.
 It must reach its coffin home within 2 hours or be utterly destroyed.
 (It can normally travel up to 9 miles in 2 hours.)
 Additional damage dealt to a vampire forced into gaseous form has no effect.
 Once at rest, the vampire is helpless.
 It regains 1 hit point after 1 hour, then is no longer helpless and resumes healing at the rate of 5 hit points per round.

 **Weaknesses** : Vampires cannot tolerate the strong odor of garlic and will not enter an area laced with it.
 Similarly, they recoil from mirrors or strongly presented holy symbols.
 These things don't harm the vampire—they merely keep it at bay.
 A recoiling vampire must stay at least 5 feet away from the mirror or holy symbol and cannot touch or make melee attacks against that creature.
 Holding a vampire at bay takes a standard action.
 After 1 round, a vampire can overcome its revulsion of the object and function normally each round it makes a DC 25 Will save.